pnp/cli-microsoft365/docs/manual/docs/cmd/graph/teams/teams-funsettings-set.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to the Microsoft Graph, using the [graph login](../login.md) command.

-## Remarks

-To update fun settings of the specified Microsoft Teams team, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command, eg. `graph login`.

 ## Examples

 Allow giphy usage within a given Microsoft Teams team, setting the content rating for giphy to Moderate